kwiklive/React/README.md

 ## Note
 - React does not understand HTML.
-- It understands JSX only which is HTML + JS.
+- It understands JSX only which is JS + XML.
 - JSX content must have one and only one parent. i.e. all the JSX content must be under a div finally.